PluralKit/PluralKit/docs/content/user-guide.md

 ### Deleting messages
 Since the messages will be posted by PluralKit's webhook, there's no way to delete the message as you would a normal user message.
-To delete a PluralKit-proxied message, you can react to it with the ❌ emoji.
+To delete a PluralKit-proxied message, you can react to it with the :x: emoji.
 Note that this only works if the message has been sent from your own account.

 ### Autoproxying